 OCTOPODA 500 is a new offshore patrol vessel (OPV) offered by Mauric for the deployment of naval drones in mine countermeasures (MCM) missions.
-The primary purpose of the vessel is mine-clearance, surveillance, survey, and search-and-rescue operations.
+The primary purpose of the vessel is mine-clearance, surveillance, survey and search-and-rescue (SAR) operations.

 The vessel acts as a mothership that operates outside the minefield when carrying out mine countermeasure operations.
 It can integrate ECA Group’s UMIS technology or any configuration of naval drones or UxV platforms.

-The OCTOPODA family of OPVs includes OCTOPODA 300, which is a 30m-long ship carrying a range of unmanned aerial vehicles (UAVs) and a mine identification and destruction system.
+The OCTOPODA family of OPVs includes OCTOPODA 300, which is a 30m-long ship carrying a range of unmanned aerial vehicles (UAVs) as well as a mine identification and destruction system.

 OCTOPODA 500 design and features